vincenzoingraojr/zenith/lumen/README.md

 A JavaScript utility that provides text processing routines for post content.

 I'm creating Lumen to lay the foundations of a social networking platform that I have in mind.
 And, as you can easily guess, users in a social network interact mainly through a component that allows them to publish text, links, images, emoji and much more.
-The library provides autolinking and extraction for URLs, usernames, lists, and hashtags.
+This library provides autolinking and extraction for URLs, usernames, lists, and hashtags.

 Based on [twitter-text](https://github.com/twitter/twitter-text).